beckpull/employee-tracker/README.md

 ## Acknowledgments

 * This README file template was created by [@othneildrew](https://github.com/othneildrew) - the original can be found [here](https://github.com/othneildrew/Best-README-Template)
+* Huge thank you to my tutor, [Dennis Itua](https://github.com/Dennis-The14th-web) and [@NathaliaReyes](https://github.com/nathaliareyes) for all of your help and support through this and every project! ✨

 #### Disclaimer:
 > I utilized several articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs **as references** for the javascript code attached.